hyhieu/hyhieu.github.io/blog/easy_pybind.md

 slow.
 As such, AI/ML practitioners who develop latency sensitive applications often resort to writing *kernels* to accelerate their workloads.

-Now, unless you work for Google, your kernels are probably written CUDA, exposed via a C/C++ interface, and binded to Python as a package via PyBind11.
+Now, unless you work for Google, your kernels are probably written in CUDA, exposed via a C/C++ interface, and binded to Python as a package via PyBind11.
 This process, despite being conceptually simple, usually results in an appalling amount of *boilerplate complexity.* Here, "boiplerplate complexity" loosely means the code, structure of files, libraries, etc. that you need to install correctly *before* you can write the first line of code in your kernel.
 Let us